New Tools in Stock! Mouthpiece Backbore Reamers and Peg Hole Reamers Now Available!

 Reamer Regrinding

 To get the best life from a reamer, don’t wait until it stops cutting.
-Regrind the chamfer before major dulling occurs.
-Only the chamfer (taper) should typically be resharpened, but if one must regrind the diameter, the correct circular-land width must be maintained, as well as the back taper.
+Regrind the reamer before major dulling occurs.
+For straight reamers, only the chamfer should typically be resharpened, as size is usually critical.

 End mills are versatile tools used to cut a wide range of materials.
-To achieve the best results and avoid premature wear, proper cutting speed and feed selection are critical — especially when using recommended Weldon-style speeds.
+To achieve the best results and avoid premature wear, proper cutting speed and feed selection are critical.

 Before selecting a cutting speed, it's essential to know the material type and hardness.
 Harder materials require slower speeds.
 Likewise, some materials — especially those alloyed with nickel, chromium, cobalt, or molybdenum — demand lower speeds due to their resistance to cutting, even if they're not especially hard.